 To swim in the wake of champions, go to Piscine Georges-Vallerey, inaugurated for the 1924 Olympic Games.
-It is there that the American Johnny Weissmuller (star of Tarzan films) won the gold medal for the 400-metre freestyle event.
+It is there that the American Johnny Weissmuller (unforgettable Tarzan at the cinema) won the gold medal for the 400-metre freestyle event.
 The 50-metre pool has a retractable roof.

 Situated in a shady public garden in the north of Paris, the Piscine Hébert opens its roof in fine weather.
-A few steps from Buttes-Chaumont, the Piscine Georges-Hermant, which has just reopened after renovation work, has a retractable roof, a sundeck and terraces in the sun.
+A few steps from Buttes-Chaumont, the Piscine Georges-Hermant has a retractable roof, a sundeck and terraces in the sun.
 Built at the heart of the Beaugrenelle district in the 1970s, the Piscine Keller has two pools with retractable roofs.
 For good swimmers, there is the Piscine Roger-Le-Gall, behind Place de la Nation.
 It has a 50-metre lap pool with an open roof in summer.